 Clean Up Your Act

-Every day, we get exposed to rather hundreds of chemicals, from our daily usage shampoo to our water bottles to car exhausts.
-Research has shown that many of these products contain endocrine-disrupting compounds called xenoestrogens (bisphenol-A, or BPA, and phthalates are two examples), which mimic estrogen in the body, which meddle with the body’s sensitive hormonal milieu by blocking real estrogen from doing its work.
-High blood levels of the chemicals are used in nonstick cookware and waterproof clothing that have been shown to significantly increase a woman’s risk of infertility.
+Every day, we get exposed to rather hundreds of chemicals, from our daily usage of shampoo to our water bottles to car exhausts.
+Research has shown that many of these products contain endocrine-disrupting compounds called xenoestrogens (bisphenol-A or BPA, and phthalates are two examples), which mimic estrogen in the body, which meddles with the body’s sensitive hormonal milieu by blocking real estrogen from doing its work.
+High blood levels of the chemicals are used in nonstick cookware and waterproof clothing that has been shown to significantly increase a woman’s risk of infertility.

 Live This Lifestyle

 One’s lifestyle is important.
 It should preferably be a blend of holistic care with mainstream reproductive endocrinology.